The Cost of Love

 Love is glorified as the pinnacle of human experience, a force so profound it justifies any risk, any pain, any sacrifice.
 But this romanticized ideal ignores the brutal costs of emotional investment: love is not exclusively a gift, it’s also a gamble.
 And for many, the stakes are catastrophically uneven.
 The emotional turmoil of heartbreak, the erosion of self worth, the years spent rebuilding.
 These are not minor setbacks.
 They are existential debts that often outweigh the peaks of connection and love.

 This isn’t cynicism, it’s realism.
-Love demands vulnerability, but vulnerability in the wrong hands is dangerous and self destructive.
-The modern world, with its disposable relationships and fractured social bonds amplifies the risk.
-People are quick to commit but slow to understand the weight of their choices.
+Love demands vulnerability, but vulnerability in the wrong hands is dangerous.
+The modern world, with its disposable relationships and fractured social bonds, amplifies the risk.
+People are quick to commit, but slow to understand the weight of their choices.
 They confuse attachment for compatibility, loneliness for destiny, and chemistry for permanence.
 This creates a landscape littered with emotional casualties who traded their peace for a fantasy.

 Fantasy Versus Reality